 In order to stagger the terms of Governing Board members to ensure continuity between elections, the first Governing Board of the new structure will involve one-year and two-year terms.
 The four library members will draw for two one-year and two two-year terms, and the seven citizen members will draw for three one-year and four two-year terms.

-calendar
+Board terms will run with the CMLE fiscal year, not the calendar year.
+To catch up, all terms scheduled to end at end of 2017 can be extended to June 30, 2018.
+All term of service after that will run July 1 through June 30 of the next calendar year.

 Background Information: